what is network school?

 all-inclusive.

-how much does network school cost?
+## how much does network school cost? (network school malaysia fees)

-$1,500 per month. this includes accommodation, three meals a day, a fully equipped gym, all events, a coworking space, and high-speed wi-fi.
+$1,500 per month. this includes accommodation, three meals a day, a fully equipped gym, all events, a coworking space, and high-speed wi-fi. that is the all-in number for living on the network school island in malaysia; no separate housing hunt, meal plan, or gym membership on top.

 want 25% off? use my link: [ns.com/kalashvasaniya](https://ns.com/kalashvasaniya/invite)